SleakStick/NvimConfig/readme.md

 12. `<s-x>` Close current split

 I strongly encourage getting used to all the keybinds and shortcuts neovim has to offer, it can make editing code/documents a lot faster.

+## Snippets

+The whole list of snippets for latex can be found in `/luasnip/tex.lua` if you wish to find a specific snippet, simply search the command the snippet should fill, the description of each snippet contains exactly what it does.
+For example, looking for `\varepsilon` in the tex tells you that the snippet is `veps` and it will autofill (typing `veps` as a whole word will type `\varepsilon`).

+Snippets that don't contain the `snippetType="autosnippet"` line, need to be expanded with the enter key.
+And points of interest (for example `\frac{ here }{ and here}` can be navigated through using `alt+j/k`.

+There is a snippet for adding new snippets too, type `ns` and enter, then fill in your new snippet.
+Adding snippets is fast and easy and I really recommend doing so to better match your own workflow.